 I remember once this really nice lady from the finance department, whom I really liked and respected, came to me and said, “I have done a calculation and I looked at how much you spend on dry-cleaning and I looked at how much your shirts cost.
 Why don’t you just buy new shirts and expense it to the company?”

 I was never reprimanded for this at all.
 No partner brought it up ever.
 The leadership simply decided this is one of the costs of keeping someone that they wanted within the business.

 There are obviously guidelines and rules on expenses but I never really followed them.

 As another quick example, my cell phone bill was more than my salary in some months because I just called everyone I needed to speak to, which can be costly on international engagements.

-So these three criteria make you part of the inner circle.
+So these three criteria make you a part of the inner circle.

 And I remember sitting down with a managing partner when I was a partner and he was telling me some of the partners think that he goes a little bit too easy on me.
 And I said, “Look, the day I don’t deliver the values of the firm and stop adding value to clients is the day you can say that you are going too easy on me.”

 So that day eventually came.
 It was not bad.
 Everyone has a bad engagement as a partner.
 It is normal.